 Bollinger Bands are another popular technical indicator that measures an asset’s volatility.
 The bands consist of a moving average and two standard deviation lines, which show the upper and lower bounds of an asset’s expected price range.
 When the price moves outside of the upper or lower bands, it can indicate an overbought or oversold condition.

 Overall, technical indicators are helpful tools for traders to analyze market trends and make informed decisions.
 However, it’s important to remember that indicators are only a part of the analytical process.
-Traders should also use fundamental analysis and stay up to date with market news and events to make well-informed investment decisions.
+Traders should also use fundamental analysis and stay updated with market news and events to make well-informed investment decisions.

 Conclusion